bchesnut19/wifi_connectivity_bot/Readme.txt

 PLANS(*=critical functionality):
 -Write time comparison for current time and recorded csv downtime*
--Add string arg to tweet_script.py*
--Add functionality to update webpage with log files* -Try to get script to record logfile times in local time -Attempting to remove bash script calls (probably more trouble than its worth)
+-Add functionality to update webpage with log files* -Attempting to remove bash script calls (probably more trouble than its worth)